 Students can complete the program within the normal three-year law degree period by planning the program of law study effectively and taking a summer session or a heavier-than-average load each semester after the first year.
-Law students who wish to participate in the program should contact the Law School Registrar for enrollment forms.
-Students interested in this program are encouraged to complete the forms during the spring semester of their first year.
+Law students who wish to participate to participate in the program should submit enrollment forms to both the program director and the law school registrar.

 Students can complete a certificate program within the normal three-year law degree period by planning the program of law study effectively and taking a summer session or a heavier-than-average load each semester after the first year.
-Law students who wish to participate in the program should contact the Law School Registrar for enrollment forms.
-Students interested in this program are encouraged to complete the forms during the spring semester of their first year.
+Law students who wish to participate to participate in the program should submit enrollment forms to both the program director and the law school registrar.